MahonriReynolds/AcademicProjects/README.md

 <br>

+---

 ### Duplicate Media File Identifier
 <img src="Duplicate-Media-File-Identifier/duplicate-media-finder.png" alt="Finder Running" width="600"/>

 **Summary**: This was written to help me maintain my thousands of personal keepsake photos.
 It uses a simple hashing technique to identify duplicate and similar media files.
 It can also identify similarities between videos and photos.
 It starts be recursively reading through an input folder and reading each file into a HashingFile object that holds its location and hash value.
 From here, all hashed values are compared in a Burkhard-Keller tree where their distance can be calculated with a Hamming distance function.
-Files that are found to be similar are grouped into folders while unique files are placed in an origional folder.
+Files that are found to be similar are grouped into folders while unique files are placed in an original folder.
 The user can then manually move files around and discard duplicates.

 <br>

+---

 ### Local Variable Trace for Python